 • Are they compliant with all of the standard’s requirements, or a subset of them?
 Which ones did they not implement, and what was their rationale?

-Most importantly, if you don’t understand you’re asking about, you’ll struggle to evaluate another organization’s stance on their security.
+Most importantly, if you don’t understand what you’re asking about, you’ll struggle to evaluate another organization’s stance on their security.
 If you’re going to take this step, make sure you have someone involved who knows what they’re doing.

 Be careful that you don’t ask for items that you don’t have any right to review, such as detailed penetration testing reports or detailed results of risk assessments.
 (Likewise, none of your customers has the right to demand that kind of information from you.)
 However, there’s often a middle ground that you can agree to, such as written confirmation about the approach that your vendor takes towards penetration testing.
-Ask questions such as these:

 • Once they get the results, what do they do?